 The European Commission undertakes a verification programme of discharge and environmental monitoring programmes in support of the objectives of Articles 35 and 36 of the Euratom Treaty.
 The objectives are for Member States to have monitoring programmes to ensure compliance with the Basic Safety Standards (Commission of the European Communities, 1996).
-The Commission undertakes periodic inspections of operator and Government facilities in the UK and has embarked on a project to investigate the need for harmonisation of procedures across the Community (Hunt et al., 2007).
-The UK Government is supporting the project and has provided information to the Commission regarding the scope of UK programmes.
+The Commission undertakes periodic inspections of operator and Government facilities in the UK and has undertaken a project to investigate the need for harmonisation of procedures across the Community (Hunt et al., 2007).